Jonathanvanhaaften/wordpressorb/README.md

 To publish a new production version:

-- Create a PR to the `Alpha` branch with you changes.
+- Create a PR to the `Alpha` branch with your changes.
 This will act as a "staging" branch.
 - When ready to publish a new production version, create a PR from `Alpha` to `master`.
 The Git Subject should include `[semver:patch|minor|release|skip]` to indicate the type of release.
 - On merge, the release will be published to the orb registry automatically.